opebukola/ADDASpring2016/2-csslayout.md

 + You should use a grid for layout
 + You should use valid HTML/CSS for presentation and
 + Project is due by the end of class on Tues April 5th
++ When you are finished, submit your project [here](https://docs.google.com/forms/d/1A4rRTC1-k-eG9gZ-SC0jYiMyoUtFVqHsv_QIWSfv8pE/viewform)

 <a id="project2">Project 2 (Optional): Image gallery</a>
 -----------------------